AtomicConductor/AtomicConductor.github.io/docs/client_tools/companion/katana.md

 --8<-- "client_tools/snippets/install_pointer.md"

-In this tutorial, you'll set up a Katana scene that uses Pixar's PRman and then render it on Conductor.
+In this tutorial, you'll use Conductor to render a Katana-PRman project.

 We don't provide a downloadable demo scene for this tutorial, so go ahead and build a simple scene with some objects that reference some file textures.
 Your node graph should look similar to the image below.